anwather/ALZ-CodeDeployment/README.md

     ]
 }
 ```
 6. Run the *utilities\policies.ps1* file to download the existing policy definitions, set definitions and assignment from the [Enterprise-Scale](https://github.com/Azure/Enterprise-Scale) repository.
 This utility can be run periodically to check for policy changes published upstream.
-Files are downloaded into the appropriate folders for review.
 7. Update the folder structure in the *policies\assignments* folder to match the management group structure.
 The scripts use this folder structure to correlate the Ids for the management groups so you will have to rename the folders to match this structure.
-Policy assignments provided in the portal deployment are already created so review their values before deploying.
+Policy assignments provided in the portal deployment are already created so review them before deploying.
 Some of the definitions will required updating before deploying to add values such as a Log Analytics workspace resource Id.

 ## Secret Configuration in GitHub